The following words and terms, when used in this subchapter,

 (4) Board--The Texas Higher Education Coordinating

-education course and/or intervention and the gateway course of the
+in a developmental education course and/or intervention and the entry-level

-same subject matter within the same semester.
-The developmental component
+freshman course of the same subject matter within the same semester.

-provides support that advances the students' success in the gateway
+The developmental component provides support that advances students'

 coursework and/or activity designed to address a student's strengths

-and needs in the areas of reading, writing, mathematics and student
+and needs in the areas of reading, writing, integrated reading and

 processes used to work within a student's varied skill levels, motivational